corybrunson/gggda/cran-comments.md

 ## version 0.1.0

-This is the initial release.
+This is a new submission of the initial release of {gggda}.
 Local checks were performed both with the current CRAN version 3.5.2 of {ggplot2} and with the current development version (2025 Jun 30).

 ## R CMD checks